Homelessness: Problems, Perceptions & Policies (PGT)

 School: School of Social & Political Sciences

-Why are housing emergencies on the rise across councils?
+Why have housing emergencies been declared by some councils in recent years?
 What health and well-being implications stem from housing poverty?
-Is homelessness really a "lifestyle choice"?
-Delve into the root causes of homelessness and explore the most effective policies for prevention.
+Is homelessness really a "lifestyle choice" or simply the consequence of a shortage of affordable housing to rent or buy?
+What are the root causes of homelessness and what are the most effective policies for homelessness prevention?
 While homelessness remains a constant presence in headlines, recent times have witnessed unprecedented conversations about its origins, consequences, and actionable solutions.
-This Upskilling course presents a unique opportunity to deepen your understanding of the social and economic contexts surrounding this critical issue, along with current approaches to address it effectively.
+This Microcredential course presents a unique opportunity to deepen your understanding of the social and economic contexts surrounding this critical issue, along with current approaches to address it effectively.
+The course offers a taster of Housing Studies at the UofG and will enhance your professional skills at a time when professionalism and ethics are under scrutiny in the framing and delivery of social and public policy.

 Why this course